iholloma/crdh/_essays/v01-13-growing-strong.md

 knowledge and advancements.
 This could also could create a desire for authority and a desire for homogeneity.
-This fear continued into the antebellum period and by 1826 Benjamin Silliman, was eager to differentiate between those that he viewed as savants from those that were true scientists.
+This fear continued into the antebellum period and by 1826 Benjamin Silliman, was eager to differentiate between those that he viewed as savants and those that were true scientists.
 He counted at least 28 societies in the country spread across ten states and the District of Columbia.
 Of the twenty-eight reported, two-thirds were located in the three states of